mrucker/kpirl-kla/README.md

 ## Algorithm Parameters

+Each of the above algorithms expects the following parameters to be defined

 	* kla
 		* N -- the number of policy iterations to perform
 		* M -- the number of episodes to generate during policy evaluation
+		* T -- the number of steps to use when making an observation during policy evaluation
 		* W -- the number of observations per episode to make during policy evalution
+		* gamma -- the amount of reward discount to use when calculating value functions

+	* lspi
+		* N -- the number of policy iterations to perform
+		* M -- the number of episodes to generate during policy evaluation
 		* T -- the number of steps to use when making an observation during policy evaluation
-	* gamma -- the amount of reward discount to use when learning an optimal value function
+		* gamma -- the amount of reward discount to use when calculating value functions
+		* resample -- determines if the sarsa samples are recreated on each policy iteration or simply updated
 	* klspi
-	* N
-	* kernel
-	* mu
-* lspi
+		* all of lspi
+		* kernel -- the kernel method to use when approximating the value function (e.g., kernel = `@(x,y) x'*y`)
+		* mu -- pruning level in the approximate linear dependence analysis.
+The higher the value the more is pruned.
+	* pirl
+		* epsilon -- the termination condition for the pirl reward iterations
+		* gamma -- the amount of reward discount to use when calculating value functions
 	* kpirl
-* pirl
+		* all of pirl
+		* kernel -- the kernel method to use when approximating the reward function (e.g., kernel = `@(x,y) x'*y`)